Baron Galtrim: Rathkenny Murder Trial 1833

 The title passed to Thomas's son Edward Thomas Hussey, although it is not clear if he ever used it.
 Edward Thomas became something of a celebrity in 1833 when a number of men, supposedly at the instigation of a disgruntled tenant of Hussey called James Slevin, tried to murder him: Hussey survived the attack but his steward James Bunn and another man were killed.
 Slevin was charged with the murders but acquitted.
 His co-accused Michael Devine was convicted.

 Rathkenny House

 The Hussey family's main residence from the early fifteenth century was at Rathkenny in County Meath.
-Rathkenny House still exists: the present building was built by Stafford Hussey in about 1750.
+Rathkenny House still exists: the present house was built by Stafford Hussey in about 1750.
 It was here that four men attempted to murder Stafford's grandson Edward Thomas Hussey in 1833.
-Algernon Hussey, grandson of Edward Thomas Hussey, sold Rathkenny House in 1903.
+Algernon Hussey, a grandson of Edward Thomas Hussey, sold Rathkenny House in 1903.

 Earl Beaulieu

 The statesman Edward Hussey-Montagu, 1st Earl Beaulieu, son of James Hussey, belonged to a junior branch of this family.
 His only son John predeceased him and his earldom became extinct at his own death in 1802.